Selma, Kansas – Extinct in Anderson County

 Railroad sign in the extinct town of Selma, Kansas.

-The town initially had two names, with the Kansas, Nebraska, and Dakota Railroad naming their station Trilby and the Missouri-Kansas-Texas Railroad named theirs Selma.
+The town initially had two names: the Kansas, Nebraska, and Dakota Railroad named its station Trilby, and the Missouri-Kansas-Texas Railroad named its station Selma.
 Selma was surveyed and platted in the spring of 1887, and Selma became the permanent name for the town.
 A post office was established on August 12, 1887, and the town depot was built the same year.
 The first store building was a general merchandise store built by Francis Irwin.
 Rufus E. Camp and S.A.
 Thorne also managed stores.

 Methodist Church in Selma, Kansas.